+The Stanley 78 is one of the best little rabbet planes ever made — but most of them are missing the fence.
 This is the solution I built instead.
 It locks in solid, stays put, and gets your 78 back in the shop where it belongs.

 I personally love this tool for rabbeting picture frames — quick setup, clean results, and a ton of control once you’re dialed in.
+One customer said it reminded him of using a stanley 45.
+I agree.

 Each piece is unique.
 Small variation is normal — it’s real wood, made for real shop work.
+You will love it.

 These are the parts most 78 owners are missing anyway, so I bundle them as add-ons: